Firestorm, the Nuclear Man: Cold Fusion, Chapter 6: Gambit of the Getaway Mastermind

 “In one of the bedrooms.”

-OK.
-Firestorm roughly pushed Moran toward the room indicated by the professor.
+Okay.
+Firestorm roughly pushed Moran toward the room indicated by the Professor.
 “Is this it?” he asked, indicating a large metal case in one corner.

 “Is this what?” said Moran.